LeonLonsdale/react-notes/effects.md

 We may think that we can provide a function to useState to set an initial value, which we can in most situations, but `useState cannot accept async functions` - we'll be setting our state to a promise if we try this.

 To solve this we use `useEffect`.
 However, similar to useState, useEffect does not like async functions.
-To work around this we wrap our function in another function and then immediately invoke it.
+To work around this we wrap our asynchronous function in a synchronous function and then immediately invoke it.

 ```js
 import {useState, useEffect} from 'react';